To enhance your skills in creative writing, master the art of brainstorming. What is brainstorming, and how do you do it?

-Freewriting is the method of non-stop, random brainwriting to express thoughts and generate much information.
+Freewriting is the non-stop, random brainwriting method to express thoughts and generate much information.
 Writing down free-flowing ideas activates the right side of the brain.
 This free writing method is spontaneous, without thinking or being conscious about rules in grammar or format.

 In Psychology, it is related to the free association technique or the psychoanalytic approach.
 (Source)